-Are you hoping to lose weight, improve heart health, reduce your stress or just generally rock your life in 2018?
+Are you hoping to lose weight, improve heart health, reduce your stress or just generally rock your life in the new year?
 If so, good for you—and to help you stick with those self-improving new year’s resolutions, here are seven places in Arlington that are perfect for starting and sustaining healthy habits:

 One: Park it, book it

 Lace up for a calorie-burning and stress-reducing walk, run, or bike in a lush greenbelt.
 Lucky for us, Arlington has a plethora of parks and green spaces for your recreational consideration: park finder.
 Connect with the park that’s the most convenient or intriguing for you— and don’t forget to research park amenities, like walking trails, picnic areas, and water features.
 After your walk is complete, a park is also the perfect spot to read and/or journal!
 So dust off that fun novel or self-help book that’s been on your mind.
-Or start a new habit by purchasing a beautiful leather journal that fills you with joy when you open it.
+Or begin writing in a beautiful leather journal to launch a journaling habit in the mornings or evenings.

 Two: Salad days

-Did you know that most Americans are missing out on one of the easiest ways to prevent cancer, heart disease and other perils — fruits and vegetables.
+Did you know that most Americans are missing out on one of the easiest ways to prevent cancer, heart disease and other perils — fruits and vegetables?
 Shockingly, only 9% percent get the 2-3 cups of recommended vegetables each day.
-One cannot live on kale alone, but make it a habit in 2018 to seek salad-focused menus more often so as to fuel your life with energy, nutrition and overall longevity.
-To get started, check out Whole Foods or the new Salata, a gourmet salad bar located in Champions Park in the Arlington Entertainment District.
+One cannot live on kale alone, but make it a habit this year to seek salad-focused menus more often so as to fuel your life with energy, nutrition and overall longevity.
+To get started, check out Whole Foods or the Salata, a gourmet salad bar located in Champions Park in the Arlington Entertainment District.
 Find more salad bars in Arlington.

 Three: Chill out